Loneliness in Sobriety

 If sobriety feels too lonely to keep going, know this: get comfortable being uncomfortable.
 Challenge yourself in small ways—dinner alone, a movie alone, a quiet walk.
 Build a relationship with yourself, and seek a circle of supportive friends.
 Attend meetings, speak up, and engage in your community.

 Most importantly, nurture your relationship with your higher power.
 Consider the qualities you’d want in that power and how they would treat you and others.
-For me, it’s about building a relationship with God—not perfect, but real.
-With faith, self-love, and connection, you will be okay.
+For me, it’s about building a relationship with something grater than me - not perfect, but real.
+With spirituality, faith, self-love, and connection, you will be okay.